wsu-csc-capstone/wsu-csc-capstone.github.io/_docs/course-structure/deliverables.md

 ## Documentation
 1. **Development Plan** - This document describes how each student team plans on completing their assigned project.
-2. **Requirement Document** - After interacting with project sponsors, student collect and create a detailed requirements document.
+2. **Requirement Document** - After interacting with project sponsors, students collect and create a detailed requirements document.
 This will form the basis for work they must complete by the end of the semester.
 3. **Design Document** - Once requirements have been collected, the student teams